MiyamotoAkira/grapqhl-presentation-round1/text-presentation.md

 Let's gonna get all current users, just asking for the id.
 Now for the username.
 Let's add books.
 And now only books that have id 2

 And this, this is what makes GraphQL awesome.
 I  have search capabilities, and some filtering, and can decide what data will come back.
-All in a few lines of code done in a few minutes (the original sitting on which I wrote the code that I just copy pasted was 15 minutes.
+All in a few lines of code done in a few minutes (the original sitting on which I wrote the code that I just copy pasted was 20 minutes).